-The Diversity Steering Committee provides direction and oversight to Regional Diversity Committees that, in turn, implement ideas and programs in each office.
-A Diversity Task Force works with the Diversity Steering Committee and the Regional Diversity Committees to promote diversity awareness through events, recognition and celebrations.
+The Diversity & Inclusion Steering Committee provides direction and oversight to Regional Diversity Committees that, in turn, implement ideas and programs in each office.
+A Diversity Task Force works with the Diversity & Inclusion Steering Committee and the Regional Diversity Committees to promote diversity awareness through events, recognition and celebrations.

-The initiatives proposed and encouraged by the Diversity Steering Committee strive to bring awareness and understanding of differences to our employees.
-The Committee ensures the firm recognizes, utilizes and celebrates differences, and cultivates the pipeline of women, minorities and members of the LGBT community interested in the legal profession while promoting the retention and advancement of all employees.
+The initiatives proposed and encouraged by the Diversity & Inclusion Steering Committee strive to bring awareness and understanding of differences to our employees.
+The Committee ensures the firm recognizes, utilizes and celebrates differences, and cultivates the pipeline of women, minorities and members of the LGBTQ+ community interested in the legal profession while promoting the retention and advancement of all employees.

-The Diversity Steering Committee is co-chaired by two senior partners, who answer directly to the managing partner, and are responsible for supporting and enhancing the firm’s diversity efforts.
-The co-chairs and the steering committee members are dedicated to enabling meaningful, long-term changes that ensure that the firm is second to none in attracting, developing, nourishing and retaining the most talented professionals without regard to race, ethnicity, gender, creed, sexual orientation, age, or social or geographic background.
+The Diversity & Inclusion Steering Committee is chaired by our Diversity & Inclusion Partner, Angela Payne James, who works directly with the firm’s Managing Partner, and is responsible for supporting and enhancing the firm’s diversity and inclusion efforts.
+Angela works with the committee, composed of attorneys and business staff from all of our offices, to support and foster diversity and inclusion initiatives throughout the firm.
+Together, Angela and the steering committee members are dedicated to enabling meaningful, long-term changes that ensure that the firm is second to none in attracting, developing, nourishing and retaining the most talented professionals without regard to race, ethnicity, gender, creed, sexual orientation, age, or social or geographic background.

 Emily Costin, Co-Chair, Women’s Initiative Committee